Safer Recruitment in Early Years

 -a check to establish the person’s right to work in the UK.

-During early years inspections, inspectors will check that the provider is able to produce evidence of suitability of all relevant staff and adults.
+During early years inspections, inspectors will check that the provider is able to produce evidence of the suitability of all relevant staff and adults.

 Employers should also be given a mandatory induction, which includes familiarisation with child protection responsibilities and procedures to be followed if they have any concerns about a child’s safety or welfare.